 Not wanting to be left behind, Shimano has introduced the Micro Spline hub for 12-speed cassettes in response to SRAM.
 It has a different design from the XD Drive and can also be used with 10-speed cassettes.

-However, due to the different designs, these are not compatible with each other for these two types of hubs.
+However, due to the different designs, these are incompatible for these two types of hubs.

 Gearing